• Latest

 RAM Shortage Lawsuit: 17 Plaintiffs Claim Coordinated Output Cuts Since 2022

-3 of the largest RAM chip makers in the world are facing a lawsuit in the United States of America (USA).
 Plaintiffs have named Samsung Electronics, SK Hynix, and Micron Technology in a new class action lawsuit filed in a California federal court.

-The 17 plaintiffs filed the case, categorised as an antitrust lawsuit, on June 25, 2026.
+The 17 plaintiffs filed the case, categorized as an antitrust lawsuit, on June 25, 2026.
 They allege that the three DRAM memory manufacturers unlawfully set constraints on traditional memory supplies to artificially drive up RAM prices.

 This meant RAM production for consumer electronics was reduced on purpose.